Anxiety Therapy in Connecticut

 How Anxiety Affects Your Mind, Body, and Mood

-Anxiety doesn’t always look like panic attacks—it can sneak into your life in quieter, chronic ways.
+Anxiety doesn’t always look like panic attacks.
+It often sneaks into your life in quieter, chronic ways, especially during this period when you’re figuring out who you are and where you fit.
 You might notice…

-Avoiding social situations or overcommitting to feel “in control”
+• Avoiding social situations or overcommitting to feel like you’re in control

-A critical inner voice that never seems to let up
+• A critical inner voice that never seems to let up, telling you you’re not enough or not doing enough

-Anxiety can affect your thoughts, your body, and your relationships.
-It might leave you feeling stuck when making decisions, emotionally shut down, or like you need to stay busy just to cope.
-You might feel like you are always on high alert—even during everyday tasks.
+Anxiety affects your thoughts, your body, and your relationships.
+It can leave you stuck when making decisions, emotionally shut down, or constantly on edge, even during everyday tasks.

 These responses often develop for a reason.
-Anxiety may have helped you stay safe or perform under pressure in the past.
-It might stem from ongoing stress, unresolved trauma, perfectionism, or early life experiences where you had to be hyperaware just to get by.
+Anxiety may have helped you stay safe, survive tough experiences, or push yourself to succeed.
+It might stem from ongoing stress, unresolved trauma, or the perfectionism that tells you you have to be flawless just to be accepted.

-In therapy, we’ll work to understand how anxiety shows up for you—so you can respond with more awareness, compassion, and choice.
+In therapy, we’ll explore how anxiety shows up uniquely for you in this stage of life so you can respond with more awareness, compassion, and choice.

 You’re Not the Only One Feeling This Way

 Your brain is doing what it was designed to do—protect you.
-Anxiety is a signal that your nervous system is on high alert, often because of past experiences or ongoing pressures.
-It doesn’t mean you’re weak—it means your nervous system has been trying hard to keep you safe.
-Therapy can help you understand those patterns, soften the self-criticism, and begin building a felt sense of safety.
+Anxiety is a signal that your nervous system is on high alert, often because of past experiences or ongoing pressures to perform.
+It’s not a sign of weakness.
+It’s your body’s way of trying to keep you safe.
+Therapy can help you understand those patterns, soften the grip of perfectionism and self-criticism, and begin building a felt sense of safety and self compassion.

 Contact Us